+vaccination

-COVID-19 vaccination A guide for children and young people
+A guide for children and young people aged 12 to 15 years

-September 2021
+November 2021

-This leaflet explains the coronavirus (COVID-19) vaccination programme for children and young people.
+This leaflet explains the coronavirus (COVID-19) vaccination programme for children and young people aged 12-15 years.

 What is COVID-19 or coronavirus?

 COVID-19 is a very infectious respiratory disease caused by the SARS-CoV-2 virus.
 Very few children and young people with COVID-19 infection go on to have severe disease.
 There is no cure for COVID-19 although some newly tested treatments do help to reduce the risk of complications.